 Subscriptions on an ongoing basis can be made only by specifying the amount to be invested and not the number of Units to be subscribed.
 The total number of Units allotted will be determined with reference to the applicable Sale Price and fractional Units may be created.
 Fractional Units will be computed and accounted for upto three decimal places and they will in no way affect an investor's ability to redeem Units.

-For Redemption / Repurchase for all Plans/Options: In Multiples of Rs.
-1/- or 0.001 units.
+For Redemption / Repurchase for all Plans/Options: Re.
+1/- and in multiple of Re.
+1/- thereafter.